software-tools-books/sd4ds/src/regexp/index.md

 title: "A Modest Regular Expression Engine"
 ---

-We have been using patterns to match filenames against patterns since FIXME.
+We have been using patterns to match filenames against patterns since [% fixme %].
 This lesson will explore how that works by building a simple version of the [% i "regular expression" %][% g regular_expression "regular expressions" %][% /i %] used to match text in everything from editor and shell commands to web scrapers.